 Ridesharing services and taxis are also plentiful in Calgary.
 They provide a good option for transportation when in an area outside the city center or domain of the C-Train.

-There are 357 schools in Calgary for students from kindergarten through grade 12.
-The Calgary Board of Education is the public school board in Calgary.
+There are 357 schools in Calgary for students from kindergarten through grade 12, and all of the public options are serviced by The Calgary Board of Education.
 These schools service 171,000 students on an annual basis.
 There is a variety of different school districts in Calgary to choose from.
 Calgary School District Area II is one in particular that is known for having high ratings and well-performing students.
 There are also French-language schools, Catholic schools, and several charter schools that parents and guardians can choose to send their children to.

-Within the four quadrants and 14 wards, there is truly something for everyone in Calgary.
-This city has come a long way from its humble homesteading haven beginnings, developing into an important city for energy as well as other industries.
-Even with the cold winters and piles of snow, every season in this city has something to offer, whether it's skiing or picnicking at one of the many beautiful parks.
-In fact, the Conference Board of Canada ranks Calgary as one of the cleanest, healthiest cities in the country, bestowing it with an A grade for effective recycling programs and additional green living.
+Within the four quadrants and 14 wards, there is truly something for everyone in the best neighborhoods in Calgary.
+This city has come a long way from its humble homesteading haven beginnings, developing into an important city for energy and other industries.
+Every season in this city has something to offer, whether it's skiing or picnicking at one of the many beautiful parks.
 Calgary is truly a city that anyone can call home.